simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 #### Next level syslog

-If you want to go deeper you can set up some advanced filters to remove sensitive data within your log files or log services.
+If you want to go indepth you can set up some advanced filters to remove sensitive data within your log files or log services.

 You could create a syslog config file in `/etc/syslog/...`.
 I created a file called `/etc/rsyslog.d/30-anonymize.conf` containing: